ricky2905/ricky2905.github.io/HOMEWORK/homework1/index.md

 <div class="card">
 Statistics is the branch of mathematics that studies how to collect, analyze, interpret, and present data.

-It provides tools to understand patterns, make predictions, and make decisions under uncertainty.
+It provides tools to understand patterns, make predictions, and prendere decisioni under uncertainty.
 **In cybersecurity**, statistics transforms raw data into actionable insights.
 </div>